AndrewSpangler/WTFScript/README.md

-                  , "Extensible - works with any languge by supplying your own 'core'" , "Write documents once and render it to multiple formats with ease" , "Comes with cores for Markdown, HTML, and Bootstrap (WIP)" , "An simple, self-hosted HTML previewer is available with bs_test.py" , "The previewer is, of course, written in WTFScript as well."
+                  , "Extensible - works with any languge by supplying your own 'core'" , "Write documents once and render it to multiple formats with ease" , "Comes with cores for Markdown, HTML, and Bootstrap (WIP)" , "An simple, self-hosted HTML previewer is available with previewer.py" , "The previewer is, of course, written in WTFScript."
+                  , "A docker file / compose file are available run the viewer."
                   )   | unorderedlist
           )
           ~ (